 Some people wrongly believe that they will be able to get more money by handling their own car crash injury claims.
 Insurance companies often encourage this line of thinking because they know they will usually be able to resolve the cases for much less than if the victims had legal representation.

 In some cases, insurance companies may offer victims quick lump-sum settlements to resolve their cases.
 While these amounts can seem quite large and generous to some people, the truth is that the figures usually do not fully account for all of the victim’s losses.
 The insurance company’s goal is to make your claim go away for as little money as possible – and ideally nothing if they can get away with it.

 In some cases, insurers may simply argue that they are not liable because it was the victim who was at fault.
 In such cases, victims find themselves alone arguing against both the other drivers and their insurance companies.
 You need an attorney on your side to stand up for your rights and level the playing field.

 If you sustained severe injuries or your loved one was killed in a car accident in North Carolina, legal help is available to you.
 You deserve justice, and Teddy, Meekins & Talbert, P.L.L.C., can help you fight for it.

 Our firm will work to help you recover the full and fair compensation you are entitled to.
-You can have our lawyers provide a complete evaluation of your case as soon as you call us or contact us online to schedule a free consultation.
+You can have our lawyers provide a complete evaluation of your case as soon as you call us or contact us online to schedule a consultation.